vikki-xiaohua/RabbitMQ-series-publish-subscribe/README.md

 4, For generated CSV files, I saved them in the project folder, and provide a scheduled task to delete files older than 10 minutes ago.
-In production, usually have a separate file server to take care of all the files, I do the "Delete" action mainly for local laptop during development
+In production, usually have a separate file server to take care of all the files, I do the "Delete" action mainly for the local laptop during development